What’s the Best Thermostat Setting for Vacation?

 Are you counting down the days until your next vacation?
 Going on vacation is a great way to unwind, but preparing for it can be stressful.
 From cleaning and packing to caring for pets, there’s a lot to manage.

-For example, if you usually keep your thermostat between 68-70 degrees during this time of year, consider setting it to around 60 degrees while you’re away.
-However, avoid lowering it much below 55 degrees, as this can increase the risk of frozen pipes.
-Pipes in bathrooms and kitchens are often poorly insulated and need some heat to prevent freezing.
-If you’ve experienced frozen pipes in the past, consider leaving cabinet doors open to allow warm air to circulate.
+For example, if you usually keep your thermostat between 68-70 degrees during the winter, consider setting it to around 60 degrees while you’re away from home.
+Don’t lower it much below 55 degrees, though, as this can increase the risk of frozen pipes.

 Should You Turn Your Thermostat Off While on Vacation?